 Dane River Hydro Power

-The energy of the River Dane has recently been harnessed with the private installation of a Hydro-generation Plant, by the weir at the Westward side of the village.
+The energy of the River Dane has been harnessed with the private installation of a Hydro-Generation Plant, by the weir at the Westward side of the village.
 The Hydro Plant , also known as an Archimedean Screw, has been operational since 2015.

 The plant generates up to 92KWhr, or 500MWatts/year, all of which is fed into the National Grid.
 (This is enough to supply power for 140 houses!)
 The installation includes a fish pass (E) (which also acts as flood drainage) as well as an eel path.
 After successful re-instatement of the surrounding site, flora and fauna are subsequently thriving.